x30n/mac-dev-playbook/README.md

 ## Installation

-  0. Run the following from the command line
+  Run the following from the command line, and enter your administrative password when requested.

-  1. Ensure Apple's command line tools are installed (`xcode-select --install` to launch the installer).
+  Note that initially you'll need to install xcode command line tools before you can proceed.

+  1. `xcode-select --install`
   2. `git clone https://github.com/fubarhouse/mac-dev-playbook ~/.setup`
   3. `cd ~/.setup && ./install.sh`
-  4. Enter your administrative password when requested.

 ## Included Applications / Configuration